Bridge Traditional Finance Blockchain for Global Access

 Trades 24/7

 Bitcoin operates on a market where trading takes place at any time of the day regardless of where you are.
 Bitcoin exchanges are web-based; this means that you don’t have to physically visit a market for you to purchase an asset.
+It serves as a way to bridge traditional finance blockchain, offering greater flexibility and accessibility compared to conventional systems.
 However, the same can’t be said about the stock markets which open and close at specified times, with some transactions requiring one to appear physically.

 Bitcoin is Global